tonyedwardspz/tonyedwardspz/blog/_posts/2023/september/2023-09-11-whats-the-difference.md

 Whilst the scale of personal data Google are harvesting is sure to still be astronomical, I do wonder what the above does to reduce the amount in quantifiable terms.
 Is it even a double digit percentage change?

-Going one step further, what is the impact of individual changes on the amount ( or even shape ) of data.
+Going one step further, what is the impact of individual changes on the amount ( or even shape ) of data?